yardenshoham/nalgeon.github.io/content/posts/2023/sql-window-functions-ranking/index.md

 ## Keep it up

 You have learned what "window" and "window functions" are and how to use them to rank data.
-In the <span class="color-gray">next chapter</span> (coming soon), we will deal with window offsets and comparisons!
+In the [next chapter](/sql-window-functions-offset), we will deal with window offsets and comparisons!

 <p>
     <a class="button" href="https://antonz.gumroad.com/l/sql-windows">